Cyclamen Persicum (Florist's Cyclamen)

 Whites, pinks, reds or violets are all common, while you can find more unusual flower styles such as doubles or basic singles, Cyclamen persicum with its five upswept petals are the most frequently sold.
 The flowering season will last a couple of months if conditions are cool, half that if you've chosen a warm room.

-Many plants grown from tubers and corns have a strong concentration of elements that can be quite nasty toxicity wise.
-If a child or pet mistakes a Cyclamen tuber or corn for a treat and eats it you must seek expert help imnmediatly.
+Many plants grown from tubers and corns contain compounds that are toxic if ingested.
+If a child or pet mistakes a Cyclamen tuber or corn for a treat and eats it you must seek expert help immediately.

 Anything else?

-Once your Cyclamen goes dormant (Spring) store the tuber or corm in a shady but fairly dry spot in your garden or out building.
-You can remove it from the pot it's in, or leave it in situ.
+Once your Cyclamen goes dormant (Spring) store the tuber in a shady but fairly dry spot in your garden or out building.
+You can remove it from the pot it's in, or leave it in its pot.

 From August onwards start to water your tuber a little and increase the light level, i.e. move it from the shady storage location and place on a windowsill for example.
 If you kept the tuber loose, make sure you repot it back into a pot at this stage.
 It needs to sit so the top is just above the soil surface.